Are you thinking of traveling to Arequipa?

 Then taking the bus is the most efficient and cheapest way of getting to Arequipa.
 Many backpackers take the Peru Hop bus from Cusco to Arequipa which allows you to stop off and jump back on in Puno.

-Is it safe to visit Arequipa
+Is Arequipa safe to visit?

 Arequipa like most major cities in South America has its touristy parts and also rough areas to avoid.